Agency guides

 • Site Audit for SERP features and site health

 However, stitching SEO metrics from different tools in Excel can be challenging even for experts.
-Luckily, everyone in your agency can connect Whatagraph’s SEO Report Template to your client accounts and start reporting right away.
+Luckily, everyone in your agency can connect Whatagraph’s SEO Report to your client accounts and start reporting right away.

 Off the shelf, our template comes pre-loaded with sections like SEO overview, keyword ranking, and backlinks data.